Pediatric Blalock-Taussig shunt

 Because they have low levels of oxygen in their blood, some infants who need this shunt may grow slower than babies who don’t have heart conditions.
 After needed surgeries, their oxygen levels should improve significantly, and your child should start catching up.

-• Who needs a Blalock-Taussig shunt procedure?
+• Who needs a pediatric Blalock-Taussig shunt procedure?

 Your baby may need a Blalock-Taussig shunt if they have a single ventricle heart defect.
 This type of congenital heart disease occurs when the lower heart chamber (ventricle) doesn’t fully develop.
 Sometimes, a heart valve is missing.
 Without the shunt, blood that’s low in oxygen would circulate throughout a child’s body.
 Lack of oxygen affects how well organs can work, placing a child at risk for organ damage and heart failure.